SIGCOMM21-5G/artifact/MI-Walking-Power-Iperf/README.md

 | `hardware_power`      | Power obtained by subtracting the base power from the total power measured by Monsoon power monitor (mW) |
 | `hardware_power_full`      | Total power measured by Monsoon power monitor (mW) |

 We only provide sample data in this repo.
-Please find the complete dataset and the data summary in:
+Please find the complete dataset and the data summary on [Google drive](https://drive.google.com/drive/folders/17DBed12BaHQtEJmSdcZW2wM_sUwW29XO?usp=sharing).
-> (links here)

 ### Requirements